splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/1-concepts/03-01-multi-dimensions.md

 *Why would you loop one way or the other?*

 Well it depends on what you want to achieve.
 For the total, either order will achieve the same thing.
-If you want to print monthly averages, then you want to process each month.
+However, if you want yearly or month averages then you need to loop in a particular order.
+To get each year and its monthly average, you need to loop over the year first.
+If you want each month and that months average across the years measured, then you loop the months first and then the years within each month.
+The code for both of these options is shown below.

 ```cpp
 // For each year - print year totals and averages